Errol Flynn: Later Warner films

 After a cameo in Warner Bros.'
-It's a Great Feeling (1949), Flynn was borrowed by Metro-Goldwyn-Mayer to appear in That Forsyte Woman (1949) which made $1.855 million in the U.S. and $1.842 million abroad which was the 11th-biggest hit of the year for MGM.
-He went on a three-month holiday then made two medium budget Westerns for Warners, Montana (1950), which made $2.1 million and was Warner Bros.'
-5th-biggest movie of the year, and Rocky Mountain (1950), which made $1.7 million in the U.S. and was Warner Bros.'
-9th-biggest movie of the year.
-He returned to MGM for Kim (1950), one of Flynn's most popular movies from this period, grossing $5.348 million ($2.896 million in the U.S. plus $2.452 million abroad) making it MGM's 5th-biggest movie of the year and 11th biggest overall for Hollywood.
+Technicolor musical comedy It's a Great Feeling (1949), Flynn was borrowed by Metro-Goldwyn-Mayer to appear in That Forsyte Woman (1949), which made $1.855 million in the U.S. and $1.842 million abroad which was the eleventh-biggest hit of the year for MGM.
+He went on a three-month holiday then made two medium-budget Westerns for Warners, Montana (1950), which made $2.1 million and was Warner Bros.' fifth-biggest movie of the year, and Rocky Mountain (1950), which made $1.7 million in the U.S. and was Warner Bros.' ninth-biggest movie of the year.
+He returned to MGM for Kim (1950), one of Flynn's most popular and profitable movies from this period, grossing $5.348 million ($2.896 million in the U.S. plus $2.452 million abroad, on a budget of $2.056 million) while making it MGM's fifth-biggest movie of the year by box office and eleventh biggest overall for Hollywood.
 It was shot partly in India.
-On his way home he shot some scenes for a film he produced, Hello God (1951), directed by William Marshall; it was never released.
-For many years this was considered a lost film, but in 2013 a copy was discovered in the basement of the surrogate court of New York City.
-Two of seven cans of the movie had deteriorated beyond hope, but five survived and are at the George Eastman House film archive for restoration.
+On his way home, he shot some scenes for a film he produced, Hello God (1951), directed by William Marshall; it was never released.
+For many years, this was considered a lost film, but in 2013, a copy was discovered in the basement of the surrogate court of New York City.
+Two of seven cans of the movie had deteriorated beyond hope, but five survived and were sent to the George Eastman House film archive for restoration.

 Flynn wrote and co-produced his next film, the low-budget Adventures of Captain Fabian (1951), directed by Marshall and shot in France.
-(Flynn wrote articles, novels and scripts but never had the discipline to turn it into a full time career.)
+(Flynn wrote articles, novels and scripts but never had the discipline to turn it into a full-time career.)
 Flynn wound up suing Marshall over both movies.
-For Warners he appeared in an adventure tale set in the Philippines, Mara Maru (1952).
+For Warners, he appeared in an adventure tale set in the Philippines, Mara Maru (1952).
 That studio released a documentary of a 1946 voyage he had taken on his yacht, Cruise of the Zaca (1952).
-In August 1951 he signed a one-picture deal to make a movie for Universal, in exchange for a percentage of the profits: this was Against All Flags (1952), a popular swashbuckler.
-In 1952 he was seriously ill with hepatitis resulting in liver damage.
+In August 1951, he signed a one-picture deal to make a movie for Universal in exchange for a percentage of the profits: this was Against All Flags (1952), a popular swashbuckler.
+In 1952, he was seriously ill with hepatitis, resulting in liver damage.
 In England, he made another swashbuckler for Warners, The Master of Ballantrae (1953).
-After that Warners ended their contract with him and their association that had lasted for 18 years and 35 films.
+After that, Warners ended their contract with him and their association that had lasted for 18 years and 35 films.